 Coursera’s Pedagogy Principles incorporate findings from peer-reviewed educational research and learning science.
 Guided Projects should follow Coursera's Pedagogy Principles.

 Clearly define the desired outcomes and skills for learners.
 Your learning objectives may be what completes a statement like "By the end of this Guided Project, you will be able to…".

 Before you develop your learning materials, try asking Who is your audience?
-Your content might be useful for many people, but your primary target audience should be learners who need your Guided Project.
-Your Guided Project should be designed to teach to the identified target audience.
+Your content might be useful for many people, but the primary audience you want to reach should be learners who need your Guided Project.
+Your Guided Project should be designed to teach to the identified audience.
 Learn more about designing an online curriculum.

 Instructional materials should scaffold the learning path by helping learners build their skills and knowledge step by step as they work through your project.
 We recommend defining your learning objectives and designing the tasks in your project to teach those objectives before creating your instructional materials.

 Create an inclusive course climate

 It's crucial to create an inclusive online learning environment in your Guided Project.
 This helps learners feel confident to make mistakes and take risks, which is integral to learning.
 Here are some recommended strategies to create an inclusive course climate: